fbilo22/API_Exercise/Problem1/README.md

 I see that there is a python library called `requests` that allows sendings URL requests.
 I will use `requests.get` to call the Open Brewery DB API

-In the open brewery DB projects section, there is a python OPC wrapper for the API that uses the `requests` API.
+In the open brewery DB projects section, there is a python OPC wrapper for the API that uses the `requests` library.
 This will be a good example to use as reference

 When testing get requests to the open brewery DB, I see that only the first 50 breweries are returned.